 Top 10 Common Cartoon Cliches

-The episode in Spongebob Squarepants titled "Mimic Madness" is a good example of this where Spongebob impersonates almost everyone in the episode.
+The episode in SpongeBob SquarePants titled "Mimic Madness" is a good example of this, where SpongeBob impersonates almost everyone in the episode.

 Almost every adult show has this cliche in it.

-AKA The cheapest way to write jokes.
+AKA the cheapest way to write jokes.

 They're actually pretty funny.

 I want to hit my head against the wall every time I see a really weak character who needs saving.
-Like- come ON!
-If you want to put a girl character in danger, at least don't make her stupid enough to get into it!
-Make her put up a fight or something- realistically, people don't just let you grab them and throw them into cages.
-Or don't do it at all!
-Here's an idea- what if she gets captured and then escapes *without* the hero's help?
+Like - come on!
+If you want to put a female character in danger, at least don't make her so foolish that she just stumbles into it.
+Make her put up a fight or something - realistically, people don't just let you grab them and throw them into cages.

 This literally tells kids that women are weak.
-Almost every show has a damsel in distress in it that the main character (of course, a guy) has to constantly save.
-I mean, come on.
-Give the woman powers and the guy a break already.
+Almost every show has a damsel in distress that the main character (usually a guy) has to save.

 All fat and dumb imbeciles talking in slow motion.
 Why are they normally bald?

-And even when they're around they never seem to keep an eye on their kids.
+And even when they're around, they never seem to keep an eye on their kids.

-I am aware this saves time for the animators.
-Instead of having to come up with a lot of character sheets references wearing all the different clothes they just need one(or a lot fewer) but it would be nice to see what different characters' style of clothing would be!
-That's also a way to learn to know a character.
-Like in Sailor Moon, the characters wear different clothes, and damn do I love me some good Sailor Moon fashion.
+That's also a way to get to know a character.
+Like in Sailor Moon, the characters wear different clothes, and damn, do I love me some good Sailor Moon fashion.

 Marge and Homer, Peter and Lois, Timmy's Mom and Dad, Richard and Nicole Watterson.
 It just gets old.

-Yep, we live in a world where only idiot males get married, and all of them to women out of their league.
+Yep, we live in a world where only idiot males get married, and all of them marry women out of their league.
 There's nothing new to be done with this cliché.
 Homer Simpson by himself exhausted all the possibilities.

-Homer Simpson, Peter Griffin, Hugh Neutron, Goofy, Billy's Dad from Billy & Mandy, the list goes on!
+Homer Simpson, Peter Griffin, Hugh Neutron, Goofy, Billy's Dad from Billy & Mandy - the list goes on!

-Yeah.
-Mickey Mouse in the 2013 series, for example, doesn't deserve any of the abuse he goes through
+Yeah, Mickey Mouse in the 2013 series, for example, doesn't deserve any of the abuse he goes through.

 Hate this one!
 Stop with this, it's just sad.